iamyufan/iamyufan.GitHub.io/docs/index.md

 **Yufan (Bruce) Zhang** is a rising senior student at [Duke Kunshan University (DKU)](https://dukekunshan.edu.cn/), where he is pursuing in a degree in Data Science (B.S.).
-He is also a member of the Inaugural E-Board, [SciEcon CIC](https://www.sciecon.org/), where he serves as the SciEcon Lab Incubator Program Co-Chair.
+He is also a member of the Inaugural E-Board, [SciEcon CIC](https://www.sciecon.org/), where he serves as the Interim Chair of SciEcon Innovate Accelerator.
 He has a solid knowledge foundation of **Data Science**, **Computer Science**, and **Blockchain Technology**.
 He has great enthusiasm for applying computational strategies to generate innovation and advance society.